-Prolonged stress that is low-level and persistent can cause a build up of inflammation in the body.
+Low-level and persistent stress can cause a build up of inflammation in the body.
 Chronic inflammation is very closely correlated with increased susceptibility to illness and disease, and high stress levels have been linked to a greater likelihood of developing infection of the upper respiratory tract.
 And yes, coronavirus falls into this category.

 Employing stress management techniques such as meditation or breathwork can be a useful and effective way to prevent cortisol from building-up and inflammation taking hold.
 Keeping levels of cortisol and inflammation low will help to boost the integrity of your immune system.

 Certain supplements can also help you to manage stress.
 Ashwagandha, for example, has been clinically proven to reduce cortisol levels in stressed humans by up to 30% when taken routinely, and studies around the world have shown that adults who supplement with ashwagandha consistently over a 30-60 day period report significantly reduced stress levels compared with those who take a placebo.
-LYMA contains KSM-66® Ashwagandha at a clinical dose of 600mg.
-KSM-66® Ashwagandha is fast-acting and has no known side effects.
+LYMA contains Sensoril® Ashwagandha at a clinical dose of 250mg.
+Sensoril® Ashwagandha is fast-acting and has no known side effects.

 For more information on how LYMA could help you prepare your body for battle this autumn and winter, particularly in the case of a potential second wave, check out our ultimate guide to immunity.
 LYMA is the ultimate blend of science and nature, certified to strengthen your natural defences.
 The proven benefits of LYMA enhance your mind and body’s resilience at a time when it’s most needed.
 Whatever you do, don’t leave your immunity to chance.